1 place left

 We are an English couple who have lived in Spain for over 30 years.
-We are in our mid 50's.
+We are in our late 50's.
 Our business is on-line so we can work anywhere as long as we have an Internet connection.
 We spend our time between Granada, the coast and our cortijo in the mountains.
 We are mainly interested in some help up in the mountain house.
-We have 36,000 m2 with about 160 olive trees, 800 grape vines, 100 almonds, almost all the fruit trees you can think of, a vegetable plot, about 5 springs, solar powered electricity, solar water heating.
-10 X 5m swimming pool.
-It is 1300 metres high.
-The nearest village is 6km up a non asphalt road.
-We don't have any children but have a dog "Shep"and a cat "Meg".
+We have 36,000 m2 with about 160 olive trees, 800 grape vines, 100 almonds, almost all the fruit trees you can think of, a vegetable plot, about 5 springs, solar-powered electricity, solar water heating, and 10m x 5m swimming pool.
+We are 1300 metres above sea level.
+The nearest village is 6km up a non-asphalt road.
+We don't have any children but have a dog named "Shep"and a cat called "Meg".

-We have hosted over 300 workawayers over the last 9 years.
+We have hosted more than 300 workawayers over the last 10 years.
 We welcome hardworking people who like being in a beautiful remote mountain setting.
 It is especially important that you are a pleasant sociable person with a good sense of humour who likes good conversation and can appreciate eating good healthy food.

 Note: If you are a French, Spanish or Italian native speaker we often ask you to do translations into English.